 Lateness Disruption Lack of Equipment Arriving late for the start of the KMA day, or late to lessons during the KMA day.
 Talking or chatting Not listening Refusing to work / produce inadequate work Shouting out Inappropriate language Using a mobile device without permission Chewing, eating or drinking, making noises, tapping, throwing things, wandering around the room.
 Failing to have the basic equipment as follows: A strong sensible bag Pens, Pencils, ruler, eraser Forgetting or failing to complete homework.
-Non-compliance Talking over a teacher Answering back Not following instructions Being rude Arguing with a teacher Not wearing correct uniform Walking out of lesson Damage to Property Deliberate misuse or damage to the property of another student or a member of staff Deliberate damage to KMA buildings, fittings or equipment Vandalism Uniform / Jewellery Failure to wear the correct uniform Wearing jewelry other than that permitted as set out in the Student Uniform Expectations Litter Dropping litter within the building or anywhere on the KMA site.
-Using unacceptable language particularly when directed at another student or staff member.
-Cyber/online bullying Physical bullying Verbal bullying Threatening behaviour Racist bullying/intimidation Homophobic/trans related bullying Sexually motivated bullying Racist or Prejudice incident Using racially offensive language or gestures, towards a student or staff member Theft • Taking an item without permission from the owner.
-Smoking • Smoking or carrying smoke related materials on the school site or travelling to or from school or on a school visit, trip or activity.
+Non-compliance Talking over a teacher Answering back Not following instructions Being rude Arguing with a teacher Not wearing correct uniform Walking out of lesson Damage to Property Deliberate misuse or damage to the property of another student or a member of staff Deliberate damage to KMA buildings, fittings or equipment Vandalism Uniform / Jewellery Failure to wear the correct uniform Wearing jewelry other than that permitted as set out in the Student Uniform Expectations Dropping litter within the building or anywhere on the KMA site.
+Swearing Using unacceptable language particularly when directed at another student or staff member.
+Bullying Cyber/online bullying Physical bullying Verbal bullying Threatening behaviour Racist bullying/intimidation Homophobic/trans related bullying Sexually motivated bullying Racist or Prejudice incident Using racially offensive language or gestures, towards a student or staff member Theft Taking an item without permission from the owner.
+Smoking Smoking or carrying smoke related materials on the school site or travelling to or from school or on a school visit, trip or activity.
 Drinking Drinking or in possession of alcohol on the school site or travelling to or from school or on a school visit, or trip or activity.
-Possessing, using, distributing, supplying or dealing in any illegal drugs on site, or travelling to or from school/ on a visit.
+Drugs Possessing, using, distributing, supplying or dealing in any illegal drugs on site, or travelling to or from school/ on a visit.
 Any involvement in illegal drugs at any time.
-Offensive Weapons • Carrying any offensive weapon on the school site or travelling to or from school or on a school visit, trip or activity.
+Offensive Weapons Carrying any offensive weapon on the school site or travelling to or from school or on a school visit, trip or activity.

-Harassment and sexualised behaviours

-- Sharing inappropriate photos

-- Up-skirting

-- Initiation/hazing type violence rituals

-- Sexual harassment (verbal, physical, online)

-- Sexual comments (lewd comments, calling someone sexualised names)

-- Sexualised physical behaviour (eg deliberately brushing up against someone)

-- Sexualised violence

-Verbal and physical Assaults

-- Using unacceptable language, or swearing particularly when directed at another student or staff member. - Inappropriate comments or behaviours towards other members of the school community - Any outburst of aggressive, violent, or threatening language or attack towards other members of the school community
+Harassment and sexualised Verbal and physical Assaults Prejudicial behaviour behaviours Sharing inappropriate photos Up-skirting Initiation/hazing type violence rituals Sexual harassment (verbal, physical, online) Sexual comments (lewd comments, calling someone sexualised names) Sexualised physical behaviour (eg deliberately brushing up against someone) Sexualised violence Using unacceptable language, or swearing particularly when directed at another student or staff member.
+Inappropriate comments or behaviours towards other members of the school community Any outburst of aggressive, violent, or threatening language or attack towards other members of the school community Using offensive language, actions or gestures towards a student or staff member, in relation to any Protected Characteristic including race, gender, religion, belief, disability, or sexual orientation.